skyrim-multiplayer/skymp/docs/skyrim_platform/new_events.md

 Called each time the game prints something to the console, including calls to `printConsole`.

+Note: The message text can contain any characters, including `'` `"` `\`.
+Before sending the text to the browser using "browser.executeJavaScript", it should be escaped.

 ```typescript
 import { on, browser } from "skyrimPlatform";